computational-expression/activity07/README.md

 - **Add emojis strategically** - see the emoji guide above for ideas!
 - **Collaborate effectively** - communicate who's working on what functions
 - **Test your Git workflow** early to avoid last-minute issues

-## Local Halloween Connection

-This calculator is inspired by Meadville's 58th Annual Halloween Parade that just happened on October 25th!
-The parade features floats and costumed participants who throw candy to spectators lining the parade route.
-This year's theme "Under the Sea" means lots of mermaid, pirate, and sea creature floats distributing candy to excited crowds along Diamond Park.
-Use sea-themed float ideas like underwater kingdoms, pirate ships, or coral reefs in your examples!